protonemedia/laravel-cross-eloquent-search/README.md

 ## Usage

 Start your search query by adding one or more models to search through.
 Call the `add` method with the class name of the model and the column you want to search through.
-Then call the `get` method with the search term and you'll get a `\Illuminate\Database\Eloquent\Collection` instance with the results.
+Then call the `get` method with the search term, and you'll get a `\Illuminate\Database\Eloquent\Collection` instance with the results.
 By default, the results are sorted in ascending order by the `updated_at` column.

 ```php
 use ProtoneMedia\LaravelCrossEloquentSearch\Search;